 Time saved: 2.5 hours per update

-The benefit of automatic updates goes beyond time.
-You also prevent errors: no forgotten recipes, no incorrectly typed prices, and your food cost always stays current.
+The advantage of automatic updates extends beyond time savings.
+You also prevent costly errors: no forgotten recipes, no mistyped prices, and your food cost stays current.

 How do you set up automatic recipe updates? (step by step)